decentraland/adr/docs/ADR-58-third-party-assets-integration-v2-with-merkle-tree.md

 #### Contract Implementation

-Third party's managers won't need to submit items to the blockchain.
-It means that it doesn't matter the size of the collection because no transactions is needed.
-The only action needed from the third party managers perspective is to sign a message with the third party urn, the amount of items to be consumed, and a random salt of 32 bytes every time they want to consume item slots.
-From the curation part, items are going to be reviewed by curators by just submitting a [merkle tree root](./ADR-55-third-party-curation-with-merkle-tree.md#item-curation) at the third party level to the blockchain along with the messages signed by the third party managers described before.
+Third party's managers won't need to submit items to the blockchain, that means that it doesn't matter the size of the collection because no transactions is needed.
+The only action needed from the third party managers perspective is to sign a message with the third party urn, the amount of items slots to be consumed and a random salt of 32 bytes every time they want publish new items.
+From the curation part, items will be reviewed by curators by just submitting a [merkle tree root](./ADR-55-third-party-curation-with-merkle-tree.md#item-curation) at the third party level to the blockchain along with the messages signed by the third party managers mentioned before.

 - Updated methods: